 Anyone can get head lice.
 If you discover lice on your child, or on any member of your family, it is important for you to immediately inform a teacher, the head lice coordinator, or the point person.
 Then all families will be notified and asked to check all family members.
 We have a detailed written head lice policy that will be distributed and instituted immediately upon the discovery of head lice in our learning community.
 This policy outlines the roles, responsibilities and expectations of parents, staff, and students in controlling and preventing an outbreak of lice.
 Copies of our policy are always available.
-Our head lice coordinator will provide detection & treatment information and resources, and funds will be made available to help with the expense of treatment for any family that needs assistance.
+Our volunteer head lice coordinator will provide detection and treatment information and resources.

 Because lice are so easily transmitted, we will strictly enforce a "nit-free before return" policy, meaning that any students that have had head lice may not come to the learning center until their heads are free from lice and nits, and will be checked by a teacher or assistant before being allowed to return to class.
 Stigmatizing, blaming, or ostracizing is not tolerated in our learning community.
-The management of head lice is a community-wide issue that we all must contribute to in a cooperative, respectful, sympathetic and supportive manner.
+The management of head lice is a community-wide issue that we all must contribute to in a cooperative, respectful, sympathetic, and supportive manner.